Universal basic income pilots: Spain

-Catalonia

-The Universal Basic Income (Catalan: Renda Bàsica Universal) pilot plan is a project that the Catalan Government plans to carry out during the 2021 to 2025 term of office.
-In 2021, during the talks to form a government, the parliamentary agreement between the Republican Left of Catalonia (ERC) and the left-wing Popular Unity Candidacy (CUP) included a pilot plan for a universal basic income in Catalonia.

-In the Catalan pilot plan, some 5,000 people will receive the UBI.
-2,500 will be randomly selected from all households in Catalonia and the remaining 2,500 will correspond to the population of two municipalities.
-During the two years of the pilot plants, participants will receive a monthly payment of €800 per adult and €300 per child under 18 years of age.

 Germany

 In August 2020, a project in Germany started that gives a monthly basic income to 120 citizens, which will last three years and be compared against 1,380 people who do not receive basic income.

 Wales

 On 14 May 2021, the Welsh Government announced its intention to pilot a UBI scheme in Wales.
 The First Minister, Mark Drakeford said the pilot would "see whether the promises that basic income holds out are genuinely delivered" in people's lives.
 The pilot began in July 2022 and gives those who have left care in Wales who are aged 18-years-old and over £1,600 a month before tax, which comes to £1,280 a month after tax.
 The pilot lasted for two years.